Roles and Lanes Guide LoL - How to play better in League of Legends

 Bot lane is the closest to Dragon, which makes it attractive for ganks.
 ADC and support share the lane, affecting each other.

 Jungler has the whole map under his custody and has to constantly follow enemy jungler while farming while ganking, while controlling vision, while making sure he's not getting outsmarted, everything at once.
-Also gets flamed the most.
+It also gets flamed the most.

-When will you get ganked in the top?
+When will you get ganked at the top?

 When you take bad trade, get low health and overextend past the River, the jungler may choose you as his next target.